Baseband-processor/Air-Legacy/README.md

 **FREE DROPS**

-Occasionally I'll drop some random hardware extension for Air::Lorcon2.
+Occasionally I'll drop some random hardware extension for Air::Lorcon2, this will include specific hardware, customized extension and new working modes.

 **CURRENT VERSION**